Estimated reading time: 20 minutes

 It has two years’ net replacement income in it…just in case everything goes to hell in a handbasket.

-I also have a month’s worth of cash in one of our safety deposit boxes for another bit of a buffer in case the Emergency Account falls short of our actual needs in a crisis.
+I also have a month’s worth of cash in one of our safety deposit boxes as an additional buffer in case the Emergency Account falls short of our actual needs in a crisis.

 I expect the final 2019 “cash stash” will occur towards the end of December when I once again transfer any “surplus” funds to our brokerage account.

-Hubby says the funds are gone until at least 2032 when he turns 71, and I am 77!!
+Hubby says the funds will be gone until at least 203,2 when he turns 71, and I will be 7!

 He’s smart, though…he put in his dibs for a new car purchase in 2020 when he received an inheritance from his Mom, and before I invested every penny other than the cost of the car.
 LOL